netdata/netdata/collectors/statsd.plugin/README.md

 #### dimension patterns

-netdata allows adding multiple dimensions to a chart, by matching the statsd metrics with a Netdata simple pattern.
+Netdata allows adding multiple dimensions to a chart, by matching the statsd metrics with a Netdata simple pattern.

 Assume we have an API that provides statsd metrics for each response code per method it supports, like these: